Shadox-0495/Shadox-0495/README.md

 ### Hi there 👋, I'm Saul Vargas
-I am a Full-stack web developer, mostly using Javascript and Typescript but also exploring the other frameworks like Angular and Vue.<br />
-In the backend mostly using PHP and NodeJS.
+I am a experienced web developer with 5+ years of experience.
+Skilled in Javascript, Typescript, Webpack, Node.js, CSS, HTML, PHP, SQL, and design tools like Figma.
+Passionate about creating exceptional digital experiences and staying on the cutting edge of web development trends.
+Proven track record of delivering high-quality, reliable, and scalable web applications on time and within budget.

 ### :mailbox: Reach me out